 If a rover can be driven from the Earth, the driver can decide at any moment what is the most interesting place for it to visit.
 But to do so, he has to see quickly how the rover is responding to his commands.
 A signal does not arrive at its destination the instant it is sent; it travels at the speed of light, which is very fast, but if the distance between the source and the destination is too great, the delay makes driving a rover from the Earth impractical.
 A rover on the Moon can be driven from the Earth because it takes only one and a quarter seconds for a signal to travel from the Earth to the Moon or from the Moon to the Earth.
 But a rover on Mars has to be self-driving because it takes at least four minutes, and sometimes as long as 24 minutes, for a signal to travel between the Earth and Mars.

 And that brings us to the end of our study of some of the important astronomical tools that have been invented by Muggles.
 In our next lesson we will study some of the magical astronomical tools utilized by wizarding astronomers.
 Meanwhile, you will have two assignments to do, both retakeable.
-In the quiz, you will be required to do some research to answer one of the questions.
 The essay, which is not mandatory, will require you to summarize some information from an outside source that will be provided.

 I see that some of you are already looking at the time.
 Well, now that you’re finally free to go … hey, easy now!
 You can’t all fit through the door at the same time.